 This handbook is intended to help you understand the undergraduate English major, to know about available options for courses and activities, to be able to plan your progression through your degree, and to help you think about possible careers.
-It is not intended to be a substitute for advising.
+It is not a substitute for meeting with your advisor.

-From time to time, there may be changes to degree requirements that occur after we finalize a year's handbook.
+From time to time, there may be changes to degree requirements that occur after we finalize an academic year's handbook.
 We will always keep you informed of these changes via the English department's email list and the English department website.
 Your advisor is also a great source for updated information.